Want to read this page in Spanish? Click here

 What Is the Blue Book?

 The SSA’s Blue Book is a catalog of impairments that qualify claimants for disability benefits.
 These are separated into specific body system categories.
 Symptoms and other qualifying criteria are further defined under each listing.
+The Blue Book is essential when you file a claim for SSDI or SSI, especially in disability California cases.

 Qualifying Impairments